 Suncor Energy takes a shine to the cold of Canada.
-That country's largest energy company explores for, processes, and markets oil and natural gas.
-In 2012 it reported net proved and probable reserves of 1.8 billion barrels of synthetic oil, 163 million barrels of bitumen, 159 million barrels of oil, and 619 billion cu. ft. of natural gas.
+That country's largest energy firm explores for, processes, and markets oil and natural gas.
+In 2015 it reported gross proved and probable reserves of 7.6 billion barrels of oil equivalent.
 Suncor Energy was first company to produce commercial crude oil from Canada's Athabasca oil sands.
-Its Sunoco unit refines crude oil and processes and distributes fuels, petrochemicals, and heating oils, and invests in renewable energy and operates a network of gas stations.
+Its Sunoco unit refines crude oil and processes and distributes fuels, petrochemicals, and heating oils, invests in renewable energy and operates a network of gas stations.
 In 2016 Suncor Energy acquired rival Canadian Oil Sands.
 Already a stakeholder, that year it also agreed to buy a majority stake in Canada's primary oil sands project, Syncrude.

 The company has operations in Canada, Germany, Libya, the Netherlands, Norway, Syria, the UK, and the US.
 In 2012 Canada accounted for 79% of Suncor Energy's revenues.

-Oil sands, which hold deposits of heavy bitumen, make up nearly a third of Canada's oil production and Suncor Engery's long term business focus is developing synthetic oil from its oil sands holdings in Alberta.
-Suncor Energy plans to produce 1 million barrels per day of oil equivalent from its oil sands holdings by 2020.
+Oil sands, which hold deposits of heavy bitumen, make up nearly a third of Canada's oil production and Suncor's long term business focus is developing synthetic oil from its oil sands holdings in Alberta.
+Suncor plans to produce 1 million barrels per day of oil equivalent from its oil sands holdings by 2020.

 To focus on its growth markets and to pay down debt, in 2013 the company agreed to sell its conventional natural gas business in Western Canada to a Centrica and Qatar Petroleum partnership for $1 billion.